nrs-org/novelslop/content/vol_01/chap_09.typ

   "Hey, can you see I'm busy right now?"

   Uta looked up to see her friend becoming fired up all of a sudden.
-With a defeated look on her face, Mikoto looked like a runner who was just outran by her opponent.
+Her expression was like "I was well-ahead of my opponent on a racetrack, but that girl somehow accelerated and left me in the dust!"
+Honestly Uta could not fathom how she even read that in the first place.

   "Texting is not a job, y'know."
 Mikoto tried to grab the phone from her friend.